SC-002 – System and Communication Protections

 5. UTHSC shall implement boundary protection.
 This protection shall address the external boundary as well as key internal boundaries, which shall be identified in the system security plan.

-6. Publicly accessible UTHSC IT Resources are to be located on separate sub-networks from internal networks.
+1. Publicly accessible UTHSC IT Resources are to be located on separate sub- networks from internal networks.

-12. The integrity and confidentiality of UTHSC data and information with a classification ranking of 3 in any area during transmission shall be protected with encryption that meet the standards defined for use in NIST publication FIPS 140-2 or any superseding document, according to date of implementation.
+7. The integrity and confidentiality of UTHSC data and information with a level 3 classification ranking determined in GP-002-Data & System Classification shall be protected with encryption during transmission that meet the standards defined for use in NIST publication FIPS 140-2 or any superseding document, according to date of implementation.

 References